 The Royal College of Music normally holds auditions in London, Asia and the USA.
 Auditions for all courses and all principal studies can be undertaken in London.
 Auditions for most courses and principal studies can also be undertaken in Asia and the USA.
 International applicants who cannot travel to the UK or other Overseas audition venues may submit a video audition instead.

 Application deadlines, application fees, audition dates and the availability of RCM accompanists varies between locations.

 Most auditions last approximately 20 minutes, but there are exceptions for some specialisms and at some venues.
 You can find out how long your audition will be by reading the full set of requirements for your chosen discipline(s).

-Candidates for who have applied for either joint principal study or alternative studies will be auditioned in both specialisms.
+Candidates for who have applied for joint principal study will be auditioned in both specialisms.
 The two auditions may or may not be on different dates.

 If you have any questions about studying at the RCM or about the admissions process please contact our Admissions team, who will be happy to help you.